lcarlier/EasyMock/README.md

 /*
  * Returns all the errors in a single buffer.
  *
- * The buffer can directly printed to the standard output if needed.
+ * The buffer can directly be printed to the standard output if needed.
  *
  * The returned buffer must not be freed by the caller.
  */